cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## With a locally started chain

 The easiest way is to reuse the `simd` chain that you started in a [previous module](../3-running-a-chain/node-api-and-cli.md).
 Make sure that you have created two accounts, Alice and Bob.
-And credit enough to Alice.
+Be sure to credit enough tokens to Alice.

-As you recall, in th earlier section, you also sent tokens, using `simd` itself.
+As you recall, in the earlier section, you also sent tokens, using `simd` itself.

 When you finally launch `simd`, you see the line: